Get access to free tutorials, exclusive content and more.

 Want to learn more about the conditional logic functionality with Ninja Forms?
 Explore our in-depth article How to Use Conditional Logic in WordPress Forms!

 Congrats on completing our tutorial on using multi-step forms on your WordPress website.
-We hope you now feel confident about using the Multi-Step Forms add-on from Ninja Forms.
+We hope you feel confident using the Multi-Step Forms add-on from Ninja Forms.
 We encourage you to start breaking your long forms into efficient multi-step ones to fight form fatigue!

-We will also show you how to print your form as a PDF and attach this PDF to the email notification for your customers.
+We’ll also show you how to print your form as a PDF and attach this PDF to the email notification for your customers.